MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-sau-qr-code.md

 ### Enable Commerce runtime extensions

 > [!WARNING]
-> Because of limitations of the [new independent packaging and extension model](../dev-itpro/build-pipeline.md), it can't currently be used with this localization funtionality.
+> Because of limitations of the [new independent packaging and extension model](../dev-itpro/build-pipeline.md), it can't currently be used with this localization functionality.
 You must use the previous version of the Retail SDK on a developer VM in LCS.
 >
-> Supporting the new independent packaging and extension model for fiscal integration samples is planned for later versions.
+> Supporting the new independent packaging and extension model for localization functionality is planned for later versions.

 #### Development environment